-A student who arrives to school at or after 8:15 AM, will receive a tardy attendance mark.
+A student who arrives at school at or after 8:15 AM, (fifteen (15) minutes or more) will receive a tardy attendance mark.
 Tardy students are required to sign the tardy log and will be provided a tardy slip from the school office.
 Tardy slips will be used as a health and safety measure so that teachers are aware that students have checked in with the office prior to arriving in their classroom.